RobertFranz415/VolunteerHub/prototyping.md

 ## Heuristic Evaluation of Issues in Prototypes

 ### Problem 1
 Problem: It is difficult to access different parts of the website quickly from the homepage.
-There is no main menu to navigate the website quickly. - Duy
+There is no main menu to navigate the website quickly.

 Screenshot of original:
 <img width="804" alt="Prototype HE 1 orig" src="https://user-images.githubusercontent.com/6775270/169417508-f2449fee-08dd-4a48-a0b0-7d68d7b63b28.png">

 Severity: 2 - Minor

 Heuristics: #3 - User in Control, #6 - Recognition over recall

 Recommendation: Add a navigation menu to the top of every page, so that users are able to navigate throughout the website freely.